quadrismegistus/llp/README.md

 # llp

-Literary Language Processing (LLP) for the Stanford Literary Lab.
-Corpora, models, and tools for the digital humanities.
-Written in Python.
+Literary Language Processing (LLP): corpora, models, and tools for the digital humanities.

 ## Load corpora in a few lines